sider/sider-docs/on-premises/quick-start/setup.md

 # Setup Guide

-We have prepared guides whether applications have been set up correctly.
+We have provided a guide whether applications have been set up correctly.
 * [Testing for Sider setup](../testing/README.md)

 ## Setup